usgs/winston/docs/request.md

 #### Repsonse Body

 ## STATUS
+Retrieve server status.

+### Request
     <cmd> = "STATUS" <sp> <id> [<sp> <timeout>]

+If the timeout value is given, stations which do not have data within <timeout> seconds will not be considered when calculating median data age.

+### Response

 The STATUS command optionally takes a single floating point number as its only argument.
 If a number is given, channels with no data within that number of seconds will not be used in determining the medial data age of operational channels.